 | 30 Years | Mortgage protection, long-term income replacement | Higher |

 Because most term policies do not result in a payout, insurers can offer significantly lower premiums compared to permanent life insurance.
-This makes term life especially appealing for families who need high coverage at an affordable price.
+This makes our affordable term life coverage especially appealing for families who need high coverage at an affordable price.

 What Is the Difference Between Term and Whole Life Insurance?

-One of the most common questions consumers ask is how term life insurance compares to whole life insurance.
+One of the most common questions consumers ask is how term life insurance quote compares to whole life insurance quote.
 While both provide a death benefit, they serve different financial purposes.

 Side-by-Side Comparison